bitrise-io/devcenter/docs/tips-and-tricks/disable-a-step-by-condition.md

         echo "This will never run, because of run_if:false"
 ```

+## Run a Step only in CI environment, skip it for local builds

+This is quite similar to how you [completely disable a step](#disable-a-step),
+but instead of specifying `false`
+as the `run_if` expression, you specify `.IsCI`, which will only be true in CI mode.

+This method can be useful to debug builds locally, where you don't want to run
+specific steps on your own Mac/PC.
+Lots of Steps have this `run_if` flag set by default,
+for example the `Git Clone` step is configured with `run_if: .IsCI` in the step's
+default configuration (`step.yml`), because the most common use case when you
+run a build locally is that you already have the code on your Mac/PC
+and so you don't want to do a `Git Clone`.
+Of course you can change the `run_if`
+property of any step, so you can specify a `run_if: true` for the `Git Clone`
+step if you want to run it locally too.

+!!! note
+    CI mode can be enabled on your own Mac/PC by setting the `CI` environment to `true`
+    (e.g. with `export CI=true` in your Bash Terminal), or by running
+    `bitrise run` with the `--ci` flag: `bitrise --ci run ...`._

 ## Run a Step only if the Build failed

-*To do this you have to switch to `bitrise.yml` mode (open the Workflow Editor on bitrise.io -> left side: click on `bitrise.yml` to switch to the interactive `bitrise.yml` editor).*
+_To do this you have to switch to `bitrise.yml` mode
+(open the Workflow Editor on bitrise.io -> left side: click on `bitrise.yml`
+to switch to the interactive `bitrise.yml` editor)._

-You have to add two properties to the Step you **only** want to run when the Build failed (at that point, when the Step would run):
+You have to add two properties to the Step you __only__ want to run when
+the Build failed (at that point, when the Step would run):

 * `is_always_run: true` (this enables the Step to be considered to run even if a previous Step failed)
 * `run_if: .IsBuildFailed` (you can find more examples of the `run_if` template at: [https://github.com/bitrise-io/bitrise/blob/master/_examples/experimentals/templates/bitrise.yml](https://github.com/bitrise-io/bitrise/blob/master/_examples/experimentals/templates/bitrise.yml)).